 - Download at www.sccollege.edu a Career Advanced Placement form and obtain approval from your high school to enroll at Santiago Canyon College.
 Only approved signatures from your high school will be accepted.
 Signatures that do no match what Santiago Canyon College has on file will not be accepted.
 For a list of approved signatures from your high school, please contact Admissions and Records.

 - All college class prerequisites must be met.
 Math, English, or Chemistry placement test may be required.

 - Any student who is not yet 15 years of age or below 9th grade must have approval from the Division Dean.

-- Any high school student who registers as a full-time student will be charged the regular community college enrollment fees.
+- Any CAP student below the 9th grade as well as any CAP student who registers as a full-time student will be charged the regular community college enrollment fees.

 - CAP students by law do not have priority registration.